OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:32

-“Now I commit you to God and to the word of His grace, which can build you up and give you an inheritance among all those who are sanctified.
+“Now I entrust you to God and to the word of His grace, which can build you up and give you an inheritance among all those who are sanctified.

 ## Acts 20:33